cagov/odi-publishing-test/tests/sand/README.md

   (locally)

-- Visit https://dev-drought-ca-gov.pantheonsite.io/ and make an edit.
+- Visit https://dev-sand-ca-gov.pantheonsite.io/ and make an edit.

 - Run Wordpress sync locally (Will run remotely once this test is more mature.)

   `node $wtg/WordPressSync/debug.js`

-- Observe changes to [drought.ca.gov development branch](https://github.com/cagov/drought.ca.gov/tree/development) or see output from previous command.
+- Observe changes to [sandbox development branch](https://github.com/cagov/odi-publishing-11ty-sandbox) or see output from previous command.

 <!-- @todo